About the Liver

 The Biliary Tract

 Bile is a fluid made in and released by the liver.
 It flows from the liver, through the bile ducts and into the small intestine where it is needed for the digestion of fats.
 The gallbladder is an organ which stores bile produced by the liver.
-Eating signals the gallbladder to send bile down the bile ducts to the small intestine.
+Eating signals the gallbladder to contract and send bile down the common bile ducts to the small intestine.